shobhakartiwari/SwiftUI-Concepts/README.md

+# SwiftUI-Concepts
-# SwiftUI-Concepts [ Great content from iOS Devel :: Credit goes to : https://www.linkedin.com/in/vitoria-pinheiro]
+- Great content from iOS Devel https://www.linkedin.com/in/vitoria-pinheiro
 # 1. SwiftUI: `init()` vs `onAppear()` — What’s the Difference?

 In SwiftUI, both `init()` and `onAppear()` are used to run code at the start of a view’s lifecycle—but they behave **very differently**.